wp-plugins/simple-instagram/README.md

 * Initial Version

 ## Upgrade Notice ##

+### 1.1.1 ###
+Fixes a but with the Instagram API that was returning more results than the specified limit.

 ### 1.1.0 ###
 Adds user selection and tag specification.
 Minor fixes to authorization process.
 Adds tool to search for User ID by user name.